thomassrb/INF2DTeam6/README.md

 ## Project Architecture Update

 This project has been refactored to improve scalability and performance.
-The previous blocking `http.server` implementation has been replaced with a modern asynchronous stack:
+The previous blocking `http.server` implementation has been replaced with a modern asynchronous stack: MOET HET NOG WEL TESTEN!

 -   **Web Framework**: FastAPI
 -   **ASGI Server**: Uvicorn